awwx/meteor-wiki/Home.md

 * Because the package API is still in flux, and because you can include client-side JS/CSS files directly in your project's `client/lib` directory, the bar is higher for new packages that only include client-side JS/CSS files.

+* Similarly, the bar is higher for new packages that only include JS files with minimal integration.
+Generally, the test is whether a file can simply be put into your project's `lib` or `server/lib` directory, or if additional effort is needed to make it work.

 * Meteor minifies all JS/CSS.
 Packages should include only the original JS/CSS files, not the minified versions.